 - Unreported fishing, which is nearly impossible to track.

-- Many countries have subsidies for fisherman which keeps their number higher than it needs to be (it is estimated that there are 2 ½ times more fleets than needed).
+- Many countries have subsidies for fishermen, which keeps their number higher than it needs to be.

 - Fishing areas are largely unprotected – only a little over 1.5% of oceans have been declared protective areas, and most of these are still open to fishermen.
 This means that areas can be harmed or depleted.